 Yale University International Travel Policy for Yale College Students

 International travel is best undertaken by well-informed travelers.
+All Yale College students are responsible for their own safety when traveling internationally, whether or not their activities abroad are funded by Yale awards or accorded credit by Yale.
 The University strongly encourages all members of the University community who are contemplating travel abroad for educational or other purposes to review thoroughly and to familiarize themselves with the political, health, crime, and other safety-related conditions prevailing in any country and specific locations within it.
-In addition to web-based information that is provided by various governments, the University encourages Yale students to consult the comprehensive website offered by MEDEX, a private travel emergency assistance provider engaged by Yale to support students, faculty, and staff who are traveling internationally.
-The MEDEX Web site provides up-to-date information about travel risks of all kinds.
+In addition to web-based information that is provided by various governments, the University encourages Yale students to consult the comprehensive website offered by UnitedHealthcare Global, a private travel emergency assistance provider engaged by Yale to support students, faculty, and staff who are traveling internationally.

-The following provisions apply to all Yale College students who wish to undertake international travel funded by Yale, awarded credit by Yale, or in connection with a trip abroad by a recognized student organization:
+The following provisions apply to all Yale College students who wish to undertake international travel that is: